dura-amar/aleo-token-contract/README.md

-# Used DokoJS for initial project set.
+# Used DokoJS for initial project setup.

 ## DokoJS Developer Guide